What Are Third Party Libraries Used In React js: A Look At Essential Third-Party Libraries for Enhancing Your React.js Projects

 Managing state in complex applications can be challenging.
 The following libraries provide robust solutions:

-• Redux: A predictable state container for JavaScript apps, Redux helps manage application state and logic outside the UI layer, making state mutations more predictable and traceable. citeturn0search2
+• Redux: A predictable state container for JavaScript apps, Redux helps manage application state and logic outside the UI layer, making state mutations more predictable and traceable.
+With the release of Redux-Toolkit, state management with redux has become easier.
+Redux-Toolkit can be used to manage client-side state, while Redux-Toolkit Query can be used for server-side state management.

 2. UI Component Libraries